adyen-examples/adyen-java-spring-online-payments/checkout-example/README.md

 In the Customer Area in the "Developers" section [create](https://docs.adyen.com/development-resources/webhooks/#set-up-webhooks-in-your-customer-area) a new Standard webhook

-Copy the generated HMAC Key and set it as the environment variable (as explained above).
+Copy the generated HMAC Key and set it as an environment variable (as explained above).

 Make sure the webhook is **enabled** (therefore it can receive the notifications).